hww/varp_oscilloscope/README.md

 ![Basic Concept Diagram](images/varp_oscilloscope_basic_concept.png)

 **GameValue** _Any variable or class member can be captured by pushing it to the probe every frame or only when it was changed.
 As alternative the value can be pulled by lambda function assigned to the probe.
-Before recording the value should be converted to floating point type._
+Before recording the value should be converted to floating point, Vector2 or Vector3 types._

-**OscProbe** _Container of sample and configuration settings for the channel or trigger.
-Every time when the probe is connected to the oscilloscope channel, the values will be copied to the channel and to trigger (if this channel connected to trigger)._
+**OscProbe** _Container of configuration settings for the channel or trigger.
+Every time when the probe is connected to the channel, the values will be copied to the channel and to trigger (if this channel connected to trigger)._

-**OscChannel** _This class contains data for data recording and rendering it on the screen.
-Every time when probe connected to the channel, the channel reads settings from probe._
+**OscChannel** _This class contains data for data recording and rendering it on the screen._

 **OscGrid** _Rendering the grid on the screen._

-**OscRenderer** _Renderer of waveforms._
+**OscRenderer** _Renderer waveforms or texts on screen._

 **OscTrigger** _Class which is monitoring one of the channels and can be used to the start/stop acquiring data.
-Every time when trigger is connected to channel, the trigger reads the configuration values from channel._
+Every time when trigger is connected to channel, the trigger reads the configuration values from it._

-**Oscilloscope** _Main code for the oscilloscope._
+**Oscilloscope** _Main oscilloscope's code._

 ## Understanding Grid